 Negative amortization occurs when payments on a loan are less than the interest that accrues.
-When this happens, the remaining amount of interest owed is added to the outstanding balance.
+When this happens, the remaining amount of interest owed is added to the outstanding balance upon interest capitalization trigger events.

-DEBT-DRIVEN REPAYMENT PLANS
+BALANCE-DRIVEN REPAYMENT PLANS

 On these plans, your monthly payment is not determined by your income; it is determined by the amount of your total debt, your interest rate and the length of the repayment term you select.
 Typically, these plans are ideal for borrowers with higher incomes in relation to their debt, or for those with the financial goal of paying off their debt as quickly as possible.